galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 }
 ```

-During bootstrapping, `gatsby-transformer-remark` processeses Markdown 'nodes' (or data objects) that are loaded into the Gatsby data system by source plugins.
+During bootstrapping, `gatsby-transformer-remark` processeses Markdown _nodes_ (i.e. data objects) that are loaded into the Gatsby data system by source plugins.

 Trigger this sequence again by running `gatsby develop`.
 You'll notice in GraphiQL that there are two newly-added schemas.
 Both hold processed Markdown data, all in the perfect format we need to create pages.

 ![Remark-added schemas](remark-added-schemas-graphql.png)

-I'm talking about not just the converted content to HTML, but also some other nice stuff.
+I'm talking not just about the converted HTML content, but also some other nice stuff.
 If you notice, in `first-post.md`, there is some structured information at the beginning.

 ```md
 ---